Sound Randomized Smoothing in Floating-Point Arithmetics: Introduction

 \section{Introduction}

-Shortly after the advent of deep learning, it was observed in~\citep{SzeEtAl2014} that there exist adversarial examples, i.e., small imperceptible modifications of the input which change the decision of the classifier.
+Shortly after the advent of deep learning, it was observed in~\citet{SzeEtAl2014} that there exist adversarial examples, i.e., small imperceptible modifications of the input which change the decision of the classifier.
 This property is of major concern in application areas where safety and security are critical such as medical diagnosis or in autonomous driving.
 To overcome this issue, a lot of different defenses have appeared over the years, but new attacks were proposed and could break these defenses, see, e.g.,~\citep{AthCarWag2018, croce2020reliable, tramer2020adaptive, carlini2019evaluating}.
 The only empirical (i.e., without guarantees) method which seems to work is adversarial training~\citep{GooShlSze2015,MadEtAl2018} but also there, a lot of defenses turned out to be substantially weaker than originally thought \citep{croce2020reliable}.

 Hence, there has been a focus on certified robustness.
-Here, the aim is to produce certificates assuring no adversarial example exists in a small neighborhood of the original image.
-This small neighborhood, \mh{typically} called a threat model, is usually established as an $\ell_p$ ball centered at the original image.
-However, there also exist other choices for this, such as a Wasserstein ball~\citep{wong2019wasserstein} or a ball induced by perceptual metrics~\citep{laidlaw2021perceptual}.

-The common certification techniques include (1) Bounding the Lipschitz constant of the network, see~\citep{HeiAnd2017,li2019preventing, trockman2021orthogonalizing, leino21gloro,singla2022improved} for $\ell_2$ threat model and~\citep{zhang2022boosting} for $\ell_\infty$.
-(2) Overapproximating the threat model by its convex relaxation (Admittedly, bounding Lipschitz constant can also be interpreted this way), possibly combined with mixed-integer linear programs or SMT; see, e.g.,~\citep{katz2017reluplex, gowal2018effectiveness, wong2018scaling, Balunovic2020Adversarial}.
+Here, the aim is to produce certificates assuring no adversarial example exists in a small neighborhood of the original image. \mh{For the neighborhood, typically called threat model, one often uses $\ell_p$- balls centered at the original image.} However, there also exist other choices, such as Wasserstein balls~\citep{wong2019wasserstein, levine2020wasserstein} or balls induced by perceptual metrics~\citep{laidlaw2021perceptual, voracek2022provably}.
+The common certification techniques include (1) Bounding the Lipschitz constant of the network, see~\citet{HeiAnd2017,li2019preventing, trockman2021orthogonalizing, leino21gloro,singla2022improved} for the $\ell_2$ threat model and~\citet{zhang2022boosting} for $\ell_\infty$.
+(2) Overapproximating the threat model by its convex relaxation (admittedly, bounding Lipschitz constant can also be interpreted this way), possibly combined with mixed-integer linear programs or SMT; see, e.g.,~\citet{katz2017reluplex, gowal2018effectiveness, wong2018scaling, Balunovic2020Adversarial}.
 (3) Randomized smoothing~\citep{lecuyer2018certified,cohen2019certified,salman2019provably}, which is hitherto the only method scaling to ImageNet.
-We remark that the concept of randomized smoothing may also be interpreted as a special case of (1), see~\citep{salman2019provably} for the details.
+Note that the concept of randomized smoothing may also be interpreted as a special case of (1), see~\citet{salman2019provably}.